Samuel Pepys: Diary

 Pepys did not plan on his contemporaries ever seeing his diary, which is evident from the fact that he wrote in shorthand and sometimes in a "code" of various Spanish, French, and Italian words (especially when describing his illicit affairs).
 However, Pepys often juxtaposed profanities in his native English amidst his "code" of foreign words, a practice which would reveal the details to any casual reader.
-He did intend future generations to see the diary, as evidenced by its inclusion in his library and its catalogue before his death along with the shorthand guide he used and the elaborate planning by which he ensured his library survived intact after his death.
+He did intend for future generations to see the diary, as evidenced by its inclusion in his library and its catalogue before his death along with the shorthand guide he used and the elaborate planning by which he ensured his library survived intact after his death.

-The women whom he pursued, his friends, and his dealings are all laid out.
+The women he pursued, his friends, and his dealings are all laid out.
 His diary reveals his jealousies, insecurities, trivial concerns, and his fractious relationship with his wife.
 It has been an important account of London in the 1660s.
 The juxtaposition of his commentary on politics and national events, alongside the very personal, can be seen from the beginning.
 His opening paragraphs, written in January 1660, begin:

 The entries from the first few months were filled with news of General George Monck's march on London.
-In April and May of that year, he was encountering problems with his wife, and he accompanied Montagu's fleet to the Netherlands to bring Charles II back from exile.
+In April and May of that year, he encountered problems with his wife, and he accompanied Montagu's fleet to the Netherlands to bring Charles II back from exile.
 Montagu was made Earl of Sandwich on 18 June, and Pepys secured the position of Clerk of the Acts to the Navy Board on 13 July.
 As secretary to the board, Pepys was entitled to a £350 annual salary plus the various gratuities and benefits that came with the job—including bribes.
-He rejected an offer of £1,000 for the position from a rival and soon afterwards moved to official accommodation in Seething Lane in the City of London.
+He rejected an offer of £1,000 for the position from a rival and soon afterward moved to official accommodation in Seething Lane in the City of London.

 Pepys stopped writing his diary in 1669.
 His eyesight began to trouble him and he feared that writing in dim light was damaging his eyes.
 He did imply in his last entries that he might have others write his diary for him, but doing so would result in a loss of privacy and it seems that he never went through with those plans.
 In the end, Pepys lived another 34 years without going blind, but he never took to writing his diary again.

 However, Pepys dictated a journal for two months in 1669–70 as a record of his dealings with the Commissioners of Accounts at that period.
-He also kept a diary for a few months in 1683 when he was sent to Tangier, Morocco as the most senior civil servant in the navy, during the English evacuation.
+He also kept a diary for a few months in 1683 when he was sent to Tangier as the most senior civil servant in the Navy, during the English evacuation.
 The diary mostly covers work-related matters.